esdraszx/yvideo-cicd/README.md

 ```
 **The @config.yaml requires the config to be in the same directory as the running script or command**

-# Server Script
+# Automation Server Script for Docker & Jenkins

 Everything described above has been automated using a shell script.
 The purpose of the script is to minimize the manual work by the developer when creating a new Jenkins instance.

+## Automation Script Steps

 The development and the production server should both use the same ```docker-run-server.sh```.
 There is a ```docker-run-local.sh``` which contains commands for creating a local instance for testing.
 The docker script can be broken down into steps

 1. Variables